 Have a look at a range of job adverts in the same country order to get an idea of what to expect regarding salary and benefits.
 If you’ve come across a job offering a salary and benefits way over everything else you’ve seen then it’s quite probably too good to be true.

-If a degree is a visa requirement for legally working in a country then job adverts are going to list a degree as essential.
+When a degree is a visa requirement for legally working in a country then job adverts are going to list a degree as essential.
 If you’ve come across an employer saying it isn’t necessary then we’d advise extreme caution.
 Ask yourself: is someone willing to employ teachers illegally going to be good to work for?
 What else do they get up to?
 If you’re working illegally it’s incredibly easy for your employer to exploit you and change the terms of your contract when they please.

 Similarly, if the employer doesn’t care if you have a TEFL qualification or not then that’s something to be wary of.
-Years back it wasn’t too hard for someone completely unqualified to find a teaching position but these days it’s a lot more difficult and if you see a position advertised that requires no TEFL qualification (and the position doesn’t include training) then it’s almost certainly either a scam or a sign of a bad employer.
+Years back it wasn’t too hard for someone completely unqualified to find a teaching position, but these days it’s a lot more difficult.
+If you see a position advertised that requires no TEFL qualification (and the position doesn’t include training) then it’s almost certainly either a scam or a sign of a bad employer.
 Avoid!

 Trust your instincts

 If you’ve followed all the above tips and it still doesn’t sit right with you then trust your instincts.
 Don’t rush into any decisions, take your time.
 You can always get in touch with us and we’ll take a look over the job and offer our opinion or ask for advice from our student community on Facebook.

 While TEFL scams are important to be aware of, there are so many great, legitimate TEFL jobs out there, keep applying for positions listed on reputable jobs boards and you’ll be sure to find the ideal position for you!